celebrity

 Combs pleaded not guilty the following day and has since maintained his innocence.

-The arrest came months after several other civil lawsuits against the rapper, beginning in November 2023 when Comb's ex-girlfriend Cassie accused him of sexually and physically assaulting her during their relationship.
+The arrest came months after several other civil lawsuits against the rapper, beginning in November 2023 when Ventura accused him of sexually and physically assaulting her during their relationship.

-A video of Diddy assaulting Cassie was made public in May 2024, you can read more on this here.
+A video of Combs assaulting Ventura was made public in May 2024.
+You can read more on this here.

 The comments in this article are turned off to avoid defamation.